forestrie/veracity/README.md

 0  1  2  3 5  5   6 LEAF INDEX
 ```

-And that shows that the leaf, which has mmr index `10` is the *6'th* event ever
+And that shows that the leaf, which has MMR index `10` is the *7'th* event ever
 recorded in that tenant.

 The results of this command can be independently checked by downloading the